-Under the scheme, resident individuals can acquire and hold immovable property or shares (listed or otherwise) or debt instruments or any other assets outside India, without prior approval of the Reserve Bank.
+Under the scheme, resident individuals cannot acquire and hold immovable property.
+However, individuals can acquire shares or debt instruments or any other assets outside India, without prior approval of the Reserve Bank.
 They can also open, maintain and hold foreign currency accounts with banks outside India.
 However remittance from India for margin or margin calls to overseas exchanges/overseas counterparty are not allowed under the scheme.